 Make this Thai-style tom yum fried rice in 15 minutes!
 Made with succulent shrimp, fluffy rice, and tom yum paste to make it spicy and bursting with so much flavor.
 If you love Thai food, especially tom yum, you have to try this recipe!

 If you’re a fan of shrimp and crave the vibrant flavors of Thai cuisine, you’re in for a real treat!

 This spicy shrimp fried rice is the ultimate go-to dish that you won’t be able to resist.
 With its tangy, spicy, and multi-layered flavors, it’s sure to be a hit!

 The secret?
 Tom yum paste!
 It adds a whole new dimension to the dish, elevating this seemingly simple fried rice to new heights.
 Believe me, you will love it just as I did!

 Here’s what you need to make the best shrimp fried rice at home:

-Use small to medium shrimp or prawn that has been cleaned, deveined, and shelled.
+Use small to medium shrimp or prawns that have been cleaned, deveined, and shelled.
 For convenience, you can also use frozen shrimp.
 To prevent it from becoming watery during cooking, thaw it by placing it in a zip bag and submerging it in cold tap water.

 Day-old white rice is best used for fried rice dishes because it doesn’t easily turn into a mushy and sticky mess.
 Its texture is perfect for absorbing the flavors and aromas of seasonings, sauces, and vegetables.